der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroup.md

 ### Returns:
 |Type|Description|
 |-|-
-String|Name of the ad group.
+String|The name of the ad group.

 ## <a name="isenabled"></a>isEnabled
 Returns true if this ad group is enabled.